r-lidar-lab/lidRviewer/README.md

 > Section updated on December 27 2018

 I successfully installed the package on a Windows machine twice.
 As always things are much harder on Windows :wink:.
 I wrote a semi-automatic installation script.

 First run the following script by openning R (or Rstudio) **as administrator**.
-This script dowmload and install the SDL along with R itself and R belongs on a folder where only an adminitrator can write.
+This script download and install the SDL along with R itself and R belongs on a folder where only an adminitrator can write.

 ```r
 dir.temp    <- tempdir()